Máire Geoghegan-Quinn: Retirement from national politics

+European politics

 Geoghegan-Quinn was appointed to the European Court of Auditors in 1999, replacing former Labour Party politician and Minister Barry Desmond.
 She was appointed for a second term at the Court of Auditors in March 2006, and resigned on 9 February 2010.

-She was nominated by the Taoiseach Brian Cowen to become Ireland's European Commissioner in November 2009, and was subsequently allocated the Research, Innovation and Science portfolio.
+She was nominated in November 2009 by the Taoiseach Brian Cowen to become Ireland's European Commissioner, and was subsequently allocated the Research, Innovation and Science portfolio.

-In April 2010, after numerous calls were made over several days for Geoghegan-Quinn to surrender her pensions as an Irish former politician—which were worth over €104,000—while she remained in a paid public office, she did so.
+In April 2010, after numerous calls were made over several days for Geoghegan-Quinn to surrender her pensions as an Irish former politician (which were worth over €104,000) while she remained in a paid public office, she did so.

 In July 2015, it was announced that she would chair an independent panel to examine issues of gender equality among Irish higher education staff.

 In March 2021, NUI Galway announced her appointment as chairperson of Údarás na hOllscoile, the University's Governing Authority, on a four-year term until 2025.

+Political views

+In the early 1990s, Geoghegan-Quinn was considered one of the "socially liberal elements" within Fianna Fáil due to her support of both the 1992 X-Case referendums and gay law reform (Sexual Offences Bill 1993).